motibytes/Magic.github.io/index.md

 ---
 layout: home
-title: journal eternal
+title: The Blessed Letters
 ---

-# Journal Eternal
+# The Blessed Letters